mebjas/mebjas.github.io/_posts/2020-04-04-HTML5-QR-Code-scanning---launched-v1.0.1.md

 image: '../images/post14_image1.png'
 ---

 In 2015 I had written an HTML5 based QR code scanning library as a jQuery extension.
 Recently I realised there was some consistent traffic on [my Github Project](https://github.com/mebjas/html5-qrcode) and the [demo page](https://blog.minhazav.dev/research/html5-qrcode.html).
 As I dug more into what was going on and I was embarrassed to see the poor design and obsolete support to the latest HTML APIs around Camera.
 I recently fixed some of the issues and refactored the javascript library that is now independent of jQuery library and supports `Promise` based APIs.
 In this article I'll explain how to use the new version of the library, some changes and reasons for them and existing issues and plan to fix them.
+To callout loud, the major changes are:
+ - Removed jQuery dependency
+ - Refactored the APIs to return [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) rather than being purely based on callbacks.

 ## Introduction
 QR Code is a very common technique of encoding information as images.
 Its a very common used in physical stores for identifying products like bar code is used.